![]() |

 -

-Power sockets, WiFi & toilets: BRB trains don't have power sockets or WiFi, but there's decent mobile data reception most of the way.
+Power sockets, WiFi & toilets: RE5 trains don't have power sockets or WiFi, but there's decent mobile data reception most of the way.

 -

-Food & drink on board: There's no catering on BRB regional trains.
+Food & drink: There's no catering on these regional express trains.
 You're free to bring your own food & drink, even beer or wine if you like.

 Option 3, by Westbahn train in 1h34

-From 8 April 2022, up to 6 Salzburg-Vienna trains run by Austrian open-access operator Westbahn will be extended to/from Munich, providing yet another option between Munich & Salzburg.
-Not as frequent as options 1 or 2, but fast, affordable, and with swish new double-deck trains that are as good as a railjet, and better than a EuroCity train.
+In April 2022, Austrian open-access operator Westbahn extended 6 of its Vienna-Salzburg trains to Munich, providing yet another option between Munich & Salzburg.
+Not as frequent as options 1 or 2, but fast, affordable, and with swish new double-deck trains that are as good as a railjet or ICE, and better than a EuroCity train.

 How much does it cost?